Katalepsis Protocol

 Protocol

-Cross-session enrichment: Verified understanding domains accumulated through prior Reflexion cycles may adjust Phase 0 category prioritization — areas with established comprehension receive lower priority while novel or previously-failed comprehension areas are flagged.
-This is a heuristic input that may bias detection toward previously observed patterns; gate judgment remains with the user.
+Cross-session enrichment: Verified understanding domains surfaced via Anamnesis's hypomnesis store may adjust Phase 0 entry point prioritization — areas with established comprehension receive lower priority while novel or previously-failed comprehension areas are flagged. v2+ Katalepsis records are treated as entry-point evidence. v1 category-based records are weak hints only; do not directly map Category to ComprehensionIntent.
+This heuristic may bias detection toward previously observed patterns, but Phase 1 user selection remains constitutive.

 Revision threshold: When accumulated Emergent gap detections across 3+ sessions cluster around a recognizable pattern outside the named types {Expectation, Causality, Scope, Sequence}, the Gap Taxonomy warrants promotion to a new named type.
 When accumulated probe misclassifications across 3+ sessions cluster around a specific gap type's probe kind boundary (Qc vs Qs), that type's probe kind assignment warrants revision.

-Present entry points via gate interaction to let user select where to start.
+Present entry points via Cognitive Partnership Move (Constitution) to let user select where to start.
+Constitution presentation yields turn for user response.

-question: "What would you like to understand first?"
+question: "What would help you get oriented fastest?"

 options: